-While it can be hard to tell if Bitcoin is going to go up or down in value, or if it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
+While it can be hard to tell whether Bitcoin will go up or down in value or whether it is the future of currency or just a flash in the pan, one thing that is for sure is that Bitcoin is available to buy and sell right now.
 You can also use it for purchases if you’re creative enough and if you plan in advance for who will take your bitcoins.

 If you’re one of the many who are curious about how this cryptocurrency is bought, sold, and used, keep reading.